DavidBarts/Jacarsdec/README.txt

 should make everything else get built.
 Note that the Apache Commons CLI library is required.

-UP-ARROW NOTATION
+CARET NOTATION

-If a message contains unprintable ASCII characters (note that ACARS is a US-ASCII-only protocol; eight-bit and multibyte characters cannot be sent), Jacarsdec will use "uparrow notation" to represent them, e.g. bell (alert, control-G) characters print as ^G, carriage returns (control-M) will print as ^M, negative-acknowledge characters (NAK, control-U) print as ^U, and delete characters print as ^?.
+If a message contains unprintable ASCII characters (note that ACARS is a US-ASCII-only protocol; eight-bit and multibyte characters cannot be sent), Jacarsdec will use "caret notation" to represent them, e.g. bell (alert, control-G) characters print as ^G, carriage returns (control-M) will print as ^M, negative-acknowledge characters (NAK, control-U) print as ^U, and delete characters print as ^?.